kerokero5150/SCSIRIDER2/README.md

 ## Supported Macs
 ![alt](Images/IMG_5054.JPG)
 <BR>
-*SCSI RIDER with Classic2
+*SCSI RIDER with SE/30
 <BR><BR>
-Macintosh SE, SE/30, Classic, Classic2 *It may work for IIcx and IIci, but it has not been verified yet.
+This works on most 68K Macs and PPC Macs as long as there is no physical interference.
+My intended use is mainly for testbenches.

 ## Gerber files

-You can use it by compressing [ER_R1.2_GERBER](ER_R1.2_GERBER)  and uploading it to JLCPCB as it is.
+You can use it by compressing [SR2_Gen_Gerber](SR2_Gen_Gerber)  and uploading it to JLCPCB as it is.

 ## License